radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/05-testing-radiantone-performance.md

 -	Any logging enabled – for performance testing, logs should be either turned off or reduced to a minimum level.
 With only access log enabled, you can expect about a 25% reduction in performance.

+    >[!note]
-    >**Note – to turn off access logging, uncheck both the text and csv output options in Main Control Panel > Settings > Logs > Access Logs.
+    >To turn off access logging, uncheck both the text and csv output options in Main Control Panel > Settings > Logs > Access Logs.
 All other types of logging can be disabled from Main Control Panel > Settings > Logs > Log Settings.**

 For testing performance of RadiantOne Universal Directory stores, keep in mind the following: